ShiinaRinne/TimelineExtensions/README.md

 4. Set TrackBinding to the Volume you need. (**Very important**, after binding, the newly created Clip will get the parameters in the Volume as default values).
 5. Add a new Clip to the Track, edit properties in the Clip or mix with other Clips.<br>

->Since I have not yet implemented the way to obtain the original "Property Attributes", <br>
-**directly modified the value in Clip may exceed the scope of the Volume**

 ### Wizard Usage